-Just like with the original Windows release though this port of Doom 3 does not have native widescreen or 64 bit support, making it less than optimal for use on modern machines.
+Just like with the original Windows release this port of Doom 3 does not have native widescreen or 64 bit support, making it less than optimal for use on modern machines.
 As it is a static binary it is also vulnerable to upstream system library changes, which have required workarounds with many other older Linux ports.
 In addition it includes a CD Key check for both Doom 3 and Resurrection of Evil which validates both keys against a server, which never worked well for me.

 dhewm3 Source Port

-Seven years after the release of the original game, John Carmack along with Timothée Besset released the Doom 3 engine source code under the GNU General Public License, with a reworked system for handling stencil shadowing in order to prevent any further legal challenges from Creative Labs.
+Seven years after the release of the original game, John Carmack along with Timothée Besset released the Doom 3 engine source code under the GNU General Public License, with a reworked system for handling stencil shadowing to prevent any further legal challenges from Creative Labs.
 This was later taken by Daniel Gibson to craft his dhewm3 source port.

 Like with the original Linux release, playing the game requires access to the original game data, while dhewm3 itself can be built using the well documented build instructions listed on its GitHub page.
 This source port has been constructed from the ground up using cross-platform technologies such as SDL and OpenAL, allowing it to offer all of the same features as the original Windows release including surround sound.

-More significantly it also addresses many of the deficiencies of the original proprietary game on any platform, offering better support for widescreen and and arbitrary display resolutions as well as native 64 bit binaries to take full advantage of modern hardware.
+More significantly it also addresses many of the deficiencies of the original proprietary game on any platform, offering better support for widescreen and arbitrary display resolutions as well as native 64 bit binaries to take full advantage of modern hardware.
 To do this it does have to stretch and scale some of the original game art assets to work on a widescreen, such as the HUD and menu interfaces, but by and large this does little to degrade the game experience.